The Fox (1967 film): Critical reception

 TV Guide called it "an uneven adaptation of D.H.
 Lawrence's novella" and rated it three out of five stars.

 Box office

 The Fox was the fifth most popular film in general release in Britain in 1968.
+It was a huge international box office success grossing an estimated $19 million and leading to Heywood being signed to a four-picture deal by Paramount.

 Accolades

-The film is recognized by American Film Institute in these lists: